kaod3947/Cloud_detection_wgeometry/README.md

-# Cloud and Cloud Shadow Segmentation for High-Resolution Satellite Imagery
+# Cloud and Cloud Shadow Segmentation for Satellite Imagery

 ## Overview
-This project focuses on cloud and cloud shadow segmentation in high-resolution satellite imagery using deep learning.
+This project focuses on cloud and cloud shadow segmentation in satellite imagery using deep learning.

 To overcome spectral limitations (RGBN only), geometric information such as solar and sensor angles